 8. Maheno Shipwreck

 Maheno was an ocean liner on its way to Japan for scrapping when it was forced ashore on Fraser Island by a storm in 1935.
-The ship was stripped of its fittings, but could not be refloated.
-Since then, the majority of the ship has disintegrated, leaving only a rusty outline of what once used to be one of the faster ships in the world.
+The ship was stripped of its fittings but could not be refloated.
+Since then, the majority of the ship has disintegrated, leaving only a rusty outline of what once used to be one of the fastest ships in the world.

-One Fraser Island Tour is Never Enough
+One Fraser Island Tour Is Never Enough

 Fraser Island is one of those places that you can visit again and again.
 The natural beauty and jaw-dropping landscapes of this unique destination make it easy to admire it for the 2nd time, the 3rd, or even the 10th.

-So now that, I hope, I have convinced you to visit Fraser Island, let me share some of the nitty gritty details that will help make your trip to Fraser Island easier.
+So now that, I hope, I have convinced you to visit Fraser Island, let me share some of the nitty-gritty details that will help make your trip to Fraser Island easier.

 Before you decide how you are going to get to Fraser Island, you need to decide how you are going to get around the Island itself.
 Your options are to: